nramenta/flow/README.md

     {{ @bolder("this is great!") }}

+Macro calls are prepended with the `@` character.
+This is done to avoid name collisions with helpers, method calls and attribute access.

-All parameters are optional; they default to `null` while extra positional parameters are ignored.
-Flow lets you define a custom default value for each
+All parameters are optional; they default to `null` while extra positional arguments passed are ignored.
+Flow lets you define a custom default value for each parameter:
-parameter:

-    {% macro bolder(text = "this is a bold text!") %}
+    {% macro bolder(text="this is a bold text!") %}
     <b>{{ text }}</b>
     {% endmacro %}

-You can also use named parameters:
+You can also use named arguments:

     {{ @bolder(text="this is a text") }}

-Extra named parameters overwrite positional parameters with the same name and previous named parameters with the same name.
+Extra named arguments overwrite positional arguments with the same name and previous named arguments with the same name.
 The parentheses are optional only if there are no arguments passed.
-All macro calls are prepended with the `@` character.
-This is to avoid name collisions with helpers, method calls and attribute access.
 Parameters and variables declared inside macros with the `set` construct are local to the macro and will cease to exist once the macro returns.
-Declaring macros inside blocks or other macros is a syntax error.

 The output of macros are by default unescaped, regardless of what the current `autoescape` setting is.
 To escape the output, you must explicitly apply the `escape` or `e` filter.

+Declaring macros inside blocks or other macros is a syntax error.

 ### Importing macros

-You generally would want to group macros in templates like you would functions in modules or classes.
-To use macros defined in another template, simply import
+It's best to group macros in templates like you would functions in modules or classes.
+To use macros defined in another template, simply import them:
-them:

     {% import "path/to/form_macros.html" as form %}

-All imported macros must be aliased by using the `as` keyword.
+All imported macros must be aliased using the `as` keyword.
 To call an imported macro, simply prepend the macro name with the alias followed by a dot:

     {{ @form.text_input }}